What Are Hemorrhoids?

 - Mucus discharge

-Some hemorrhoids cause no symptoms at all and are discovered during a medical exam.
+Some hemorrhoids may cause no symptoms and are only discovered during a medical exam.

 Internal hemorrhoids develop inside the rectum.

-Because there are fewer pain-sensing nerves in this area, internal hemorrhoids often do not cause pain, but they can cause bleeding.
+Because this area has fewer pain-sensitive nerves, internal hemorrhoids often do not cause pain, but they may lead to bleeding or prolapse.

 - Bright red blood during bowel movements